 Things to Do in Maui with Kids on Your Family trip to Hawaii

 Thinking of a family holiday to Maui, Hawaii?
 Below you can find a list of things to do in Maui with kids along with useful information for your Hawaiian vacation such as when to visit, what to bring, where to eat and what to see and do on this breathtaking island.
+Make sure you also check out our main guide: Hawaii with kids.

 Visiting Maui with Kids